 Ext2Fsd - Access Files from Linux to Windows

 Here we are shown how easy it is to begin accessing Linux files from Windows.
 Notice how Windows Explorer is displaying the contents of a freshly formatted USB Flash Drive.
 This device was using a ext2 filesystem.
 The entire Linux File System was readable from within a running Windows operating environment.
 Though nothing had been stored there yet, any files placed there could become available between systems.

 How to Read Linux Files on Windows

 Here is how easy it is to Read Linux Files from Windows by using Ext2Fsd;

 - Ensure you enable Read and Write support for Ext2 and Ext3.

-- Reboot your computer to allow the changes to take effect
+- Then reboot your computer to allow the changes to take effect.